 “Out of home” industry

-Every business that’s not operating online and that needs people to move physically for being able to acquire or consume its products or services will be negatively impacted by the effects of the COVID-19.
+Every business that’s not operating online and requires people to move physically to be able to acquire or consume its products or services will be negatively impacted by the effects of COVID-19.

-All these types of businesses must act fast and adapt into online ways of providing their products or services if possible.
-For instance, the education sector can start online classes through online platforms.
-The same with gyms and sports centers – it wouldn’t be difficult to record the lessons and make them available online, or even do them live.
+If you haven’t made the switch already, you need to get online now.
+For instance, the education sector can start online classes via online platforms.
+The same with gyms and sport centers – it wouldn’t be difficult to record the lessons and make them available online, or even do them live.

-These kinds of products are the easiest and cheapest way to start attracting customers online, Clever Ads even provides a Google Ads promo code for saving money in your first campaigns.
+These kinds of products are the easiest and cheapest way to start attracting customers online, Clever Ads even provides a Google Ads Coupon for saving money in your first campaigns.

-People have to stay at home but they still need their everyday products and ways to fill their time, so it’s time for ecommerce businesses to make extra efforts in their marketing and advertising strategies in order to attract new potential customers through Google Search and Shopping campaigns.
+People may still be staying at home or prefer buying their everyday products online, so it’s time for ecommerce businesses to give it their all with marketing and advertising strategies in order to attract new potential customers through Google Search and Shopping campaigns.

-Experts expect to see an increase in ecommerce sales over the next few weeks and even months.
+Experts have seen an increase in ecommerce sales over the next few weeks and even months.
 So it makes sense to start advertising on Google or if you already do, increase your efforts to increase profit.

 Hygiene, medicine and cleaning products

 Only a small part of businesses will benefit from this, so if you are one of them – congratulations, you will be able to stay safe while helping others!

 How can all industries prepare for shifting consumer demands due to Coronavirus impact?